cmu-mars/cmu-robotics/documents/p2-cp3.md

 - Turning on and off lights in the world
 - Failing components (ROS nodes) in the robot itself

+Mission quality will be assessed using a utility preference function.
+Lincoln Labs will be able to choose a preference function from among a set of three such functions (see below).

 ## Test Data

 There are three pieces of information that will be defined pre-test for this challenge problem: